-Section 15.02 Forms of Homeownership Assistance
+Section 16.02 Forms of Homeownership Assistance

-The Authority may provide one of two forms of homeownership assistance for a family: (1) Monthly homeownership assistance payments; or (2) A single down-payment assistance grant only as a reasonable accommodation to a person with disabilities in accordance with Federal Regulations.
+HAGC may provide one of two forms of homeownership assistance for a family: (1) Monthly homeownership assistance payments; or (2) A single down-payment assistance grant only as a reasonable accommodation to a person with disabilities in accordance with federal regulations.
 A family may only receive one form of homeownership assistance.
 Accordingly, a family that includes a person who was an adult member of a family that previously received either of the two forms of homeownership assistance may not receive the other form of homeownership assistance from any PHA.
-It is the sole responsibility of the Authority to determine whether it is reasonable to implement a homeownership program as a reasonable accommodation.
-The Authority will determine what is reasonable based on the specific circumstances and individual needs of the person with a disability.
-The Authority may determine that it is not reasonable to offer homeownership assistance as a reasonable accommodation in cases where the Authority has otherwise opted not to implement a homeownership program.
-The family chooses whether to participate in the homeownership option if offered by the Authority.
-The Authority must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and useable by persons with disabilities in accordance with Federal Regulations.
+It is the sole responsibility of HAGC to determine whether it is reasonable to implement a Homeownership Program as a reasonable accommodation.
+HAGC will determine what is reasonable based on the specific circumstances and individual needs of the person with a disability.
+HAGC may determine that it is not reasonable to offer homeownership assistance as a reasonable accommodation in cases where HAGC has otherwise opted not to implement a Homeownership Program.
+The family chooses whether to participate in the homeownership option if offered by HAGC.
+HAGC must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and useable by persons with disabilities in accordance with federal regulations.

-Section 15.03 Participation in Homeownership
+Section 16.03 Participation in Homeownership

-The Authority must have the capacity to operate a successful Section 8 homeownership program.
-The Authority has the required capacity if it satisfies either one of the following.
+HAGC must have the capacity to operate a successful Section 8 Homeownership Program.
+HAGC has the required capacity if it satisfies either one of the following:

-- 1. The Authority establishes a minimum homeowner down payment requirement of at least 3% of the purchase price for participation in its Section 8 homeownership program, and requires that at least 1% of the purchase price come from the family's personal resources; - 2.
-The Authority requires that financing for purchase of a home under its Section 8 homeownership program: I. Be provided, insured, or guaranteed by the state or Federal government; II.
-Comply with secondary mortgage market underwriting requirements; or III.
-Comply with generally accepted private sector underwriting standards; or - 3.
-The Authority otherwise demonstrates in its Annual Plan that it has the capacity, or will acquire the capacity, to successfully operate a Section 8 homeownership program.
+- A. HAGC establishes a minimum homeowner down payment requirement of at least three percent (3%) of the purchase price for participation in its Section 8 Homeownership Program, and requires that at least one percent (1%) of the purchase price come from the family's personal resources; - B. HAGC requires that financing for purchase of a home under its Section 8 Homeownership Program: - 1.
+Be provided, insured, or guaranteed by the state or federal government; - 2.
+Comply with secondary mortgage market underwriting requirements; or - 3.
+Comply with generally accepted private sector underwriting standards; or - C. HAGC otherwise demonstrates in its Annual Plan that it has the capacity, or will acquire the capacity, to successfully operate a Section 8 Homeownership Program.

-Section 15.04 Family Eligibility
+Section 16.04 Family Eligibility